codewithpatelo/linkedin-ai-ads-studio/README.md

 2. 🖼️ **Reference Loading**: The system loads 3-5 LinkedIn ad examples to improve generation quality.
 3. ✨ **Prompt Enhancement**: The system generates an optimized prompt to improve the quality of the generated images based on company analysis.
 4. 📝 **Ad Copy Generation**: If user doesn't provide body text and footer text, the system generates them based on company analysis.
-5. 🎨 **Image Generation**: The system uses optimized prompts to generate 5 ad images using DALL-E 3 with different styles.
+5. 🎨 **Image Generation**: The system uses optimized prompts to generate 5 ad images using IMAGE-GPT-1 with different styles and reference image integration.
 6. 🔄 **Image Modification**: The system modifies the images to improve the quality of the generated images.

 ## ⚡ Quick Setup